David J. Brewer: Career

 After a short period of work at a law firm in Leavenworth, Brewer began a legal practice of his own with a partner.
 In 1861, he was appointed commissioner of the U.S. Circuit Court for the District of Kansas, an administrative position in which he issued warrants and completed paperwork.
-He continued to practice law, and he served as a second lieutenant in the local militia during the Civil War.
+He continued to practice law, and he served as a second lieutenant in the "Lane Rifles," a Union Home Guard, during the Civil War.
 In 1862, after unsuccessfully seeking the Republican nomination for a seat in the state legislature, he hesitantly accepted a nomination to be the party's candidate for judge of Leavenworth County's criminal and probate courts.
 Although he was only twenty-five years old, he won the election.
 As a judge, Brewer punished criminals harshly; despite his inexperience, he quickly gained a reputation as a competent jurist.
 Having been urged by several local attorneys to run, Brewer sought and won election in 1864 as judge of the First Judicial District of Kansas, which encompassed Leavenworth and Wyandotte counties.
 In that position, he held a general in contempt of court and ruled that a man who was one-quarter black had the right to vote.
 Brewer was elected county attorney in 1868, serving until 1870; he also resumed the private practice of law.